You must be 18 or older, or a currently enrolled NC State student, and have health insurance to take classes at the Crafts Center.

 Instructor: Claude Bolger

 Learn the basic techniques such as: cast-on, knit-stitch, purl- stitch, binding-off, shaping, and basic finishing, Students may progress at their own speed.
 Advanced techniques will be taught and projects chosen based on each individual’s interest and skill level.
-For beginners – a materials fee of $24 is payable to instructor at first class and includes knitting needles, Knit–Chek, and yarn needles.
+For beginners – a materials fee of $24 is payable to instructor at first class and includes yarn, knitting needles, Knit–Chek, and yarn needles.
 Intermediate level students may purchase these tools if needed.
-Practice yarn will be provided by the Crafts Center.
 Repeat students welcome!

 Tuesday evenings for 4 weeks, 6:30 – 9:00 p.m., August 29 – September 19

 II = $ 79

 This short class is designed to teach techniques and give individualized help finishing projects.
 Come just to learn the various techniques or may bring a work or works in progress for finishing or assembly.
 Some of the things we will cover are: assembly by sewing and Kirchener stitch, picking up stitches, knitting or crocheting bands, and making buttonholes.
 Students are expected to bring all the needles recommended by patterns as well as yarn needles and crochet hooks.
 Bring any knitting tool you think you might be useful.
 All pieces intended for assembly must be blocked to size before they can be assembled.
 Students are welcome to contact the instructor via firstname.lastname@example.org a few days before class starts with any questions or if more information is desired.

 Tuesday afternoons* for 3 weeks, 12:30 – 3:00 p.m., October 3 – 7

 *Note: Parking on campus during the day prior to 5:00 pm requires a Visitor Parking Permit.
 Please refer to parking rules and information.